theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions.md

 {: .box-note }
 **Note:** Use the tool that communicates with the webservice interface (HTTP or HTTPS streams) in CSV or JSON format to schedule [pull destinations](./destinations#pull-and-push-destinations).

-For advanced scenarios or environments that do not support command line programs, the [HTTP Webservices](./execute-and-automate-extractions/call-via-webservice) for triggering execution and monitoring can also be sent through other means.
+For advanced scenarios or environments that do not support command line programs, the [HTTP Webservices](./execute-and-automate-extractions/call-via-webservice) for triggering execution and monitoring can also be used through other means.

 ### Run parallel Extractions
 The amount of possible parallel extractions depends on the hardware resources of the Windows server.

 Every triggered extraction is executed in a separate process of the operating system.

-Thus the number of processor cores determines the degree of parallelization.
+Reliability and throughput of the network connection, available RAM and disk throughput (for logging and caching) are all crucial factors for the parallelization.
+Other factors are the performance of the SAP source system the destination.

 {: .box-note }
 **Note:** Xtract Universal scales corresponding to the available hardware resources of the runtime environment.